wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-troubleshoot-roles-that-fail-start.md

 * Description: An unhandled exception occurred during the execution of the current web request.
 Please review the stack trace for more information about the error and where it originated in the code.

-* Exception Details: System.IO.FIleNotFoundException: Could not load file or assembly ‘Microsoft.WindowsAzure.StorageClient, Version=1.1.0.0, Culture=neutral, PublicKeyToken=31bf856ad364e35’ or one of its dependencies.
+* Exception Details: System.IO.FIleNotFoundException: Could not load file or assembly 'Microsoft.WindowsAzure.StorageClient, Version=1.1.0.0, Culture=neutral, PublicKeyToken=31bf856ad364e35' or one of its dependencies.
 The system cannot find the file specified.

 For example: